spinnaker/spinnaker.github.io/guides/developer/crd.md

       skin: myCustomizedUISkin
 ```

-A custom `skin` should be used in cases when some Kubernetes accounts should render the V1 or V2 `skin`, and others should use custom UI components.
+Use a custom skin in casees where some Kubernetes account should render the V1 or V2 `skin`, and another should use custom UI components.
 If all Kubernetes accounts need the same customizations, then Deck's `OverrideRegistry` should be sufficient.

-There is no strong relationship between CRDs and UI customizations - i.e., developers may want to have per-account UI customizations even
+There is no strong relationship between CRDs and UI customizations - i.e., you may want to have per-account UI customizations even
 if they aren't using CRDs.